kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 Engine Code Version: 0.6.0
 ```

-An Anchore Enterprise deployment will show additional services, and also includes a system health control in the Anchore Enterprise UI with additional service status information:
+An Anchore Enterprise deployment will show additional services, and includes a system health control in the Anchore Enterprise UI with additional service status information:

 ```
 # anchore-cli system status